Main content start

 Shuwen Yang

 Shuwen Yang received her B.A. in Comparative Literature and German from the University of Hong Kong and M.A. in East Asian Studies from UCLA.
 Her master's thesis focuses on Chinese Science Fiction and participatory culture.
-She is also interested in Film Studies, Trauma and Memory Studies and Post-Colonial Studies, and hopes to explore more about her future research at Stanford.
+Her current research focuses on post-human, media ecology, and Chinese cultural industry.
+She has published book reviews and articles on Comparative Literature & World Literature, Global Storytelling, and Novel Review (小說評論).

 Zhixin Zhou